 Make sure all wet ingredients are room temperature: using room temperature wet ingredients will prevent a vegan cupcake from becoming gummy or under-baked (despite sitting in the oven for a long period of time!).
 Give yourself an hour or two for the ingredients to come to room temperature before beginning to bake!

-Refined sugar free?
-No problem: to make these vegan vanilla cupcakes entirely refined sugar free, swap in coconut sugar for both the cupcake and the frosting.
+Refined sugar free option: to make these vegan vanilla cupcakes entirely refined sugar free, swap in coconut sugar for both the cupcake and the frosting.
 With the vegan frosting, you’ll need to turn the coconut sugar into powdered sugar by pulsing it in a food processor.
 An extra step, but so worth it if you’re looking for a healthy cupcake!

 Don’t over mix the batter: I know we all get eager to make sure our batter is entirely mixed, but don’t over mix, or this will create gummy cupcakes rather than light, fluffy, and tender cupcakes.

-Add in vanilla bean paste or pod seeds for extra vanilla flavor.
+Add in vanilla powder for extra vanilla flavor.
 If you want to get fancy like Georgetown Cupcakes (ugh, miss working there!
 It was so much fun!), you can add in some vanilla bean pod seeds or vanilla paste for that speckled vanilla look!
 Plus the taste is so “buttery” without adding any dairy!

-I hope that you absolutely adore these easy vegan vanilla cupcakes as much as I do!
-If you make them, be sure to leave a comment on how they went, as well as giving it a rating so that others may find this recipe.
+If you make them, be sure to leave a comment and a rating ⭐️⭐️⭐️⭐️⭐️ so that others may find this recipe.

 Happy cupcake baking!